kurkii/cbsh/README.md

 # cbsh
-cool bird shell - a shell made in C
+cool bird shell - a *meme* shell made in C

 # how to install